echim/pySteps/README.md

 - https://github.com/parrot-office/tesseract/releases/tag/3.5.1
 To access tesseract-OCR from any location you may have to add the directory where the tesseract-OCR binaries are located to the Path variables, probably C:\Program Files\Tesseract-OCR.

-Instal Tesseract 3.0.5 on Linux from
+Install Tesseract 3.0.5 on Linux from
 - https://lucacerone.net/2017/install-tesseract-3-0-5-in-ubuntu-16-04/

+Install Tesseract on Mac with:
+-  brew install tesseract

 Run commands: